Australian Shepherd and Pomeranian Mix: Complete Guide

 Dog biting and mouthing

-Puppies explore with their mouths; redirect mouthing to chew toys and teach bite-inhibition through calm corrections and time-outs.
-Consistency prevents escalation.
+Puppies learn to explore using their mouths, and for mouthing, redirect to chew toys and teach bite-inhibition through calm corrections and time-outs.
+Without reinforcement, the puppy learns to control his actions over time.

 How to address a high prey drive